QU35TMJ/pdsnd_github/README.md

 * What are the counts of each user type?
 * What are the counts of gender?
 * What is the earliest birth year (when the oldest person was born), most recent birth year, and most common birth year?

+## The Interactive Experience

+For a more interactive experience, I wrote a script that took raw input in the terminal to present the statistics.